tandoan/webCriticalCSS/README.md

 * Push out a static site at / with form
 * Add option to change screen size
 * Add sanity check on input
-* Promisify the code.
-No more nested callbacks.
-No more fs.syncWriting
 * Tests

 # Why?